GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Technology/Bloom.md

 - **Uplift Integration**: The [[Elephant Enclave]] and [[Cetacean Navigators]] have designed specialized Bloom sections adapted to their unique physiologies, creating unprecedented spaces for uplift self-governance.

-By the late 26th century, the Bloom process had matured significantly. [[Orbital Forge]] streamlined their process and developed modular hub sections that could be prefabricated and integrated into the rotating cylinder, providing pre-pressurized living spaces, industrial facilities, and advanced life support systems.
+By the late 26th century, the Bloom process had matured significantly. [[Orbital Forge]] streamlined their process and developed modular hub sections that could be prefabricated and integrated into the spire, providing pre-pressurized living spaces, industrial facilities, and advanced life support systems.

 Current Bloom structures can house tens of thousands of inhabitants, self-sufficient and largely independent of external supply chains.
 They represent a radical vision of space colonization – not as isolated outposts clinging to barren rocks, but as thriving, self-sustaining ecosystems forged from the remnants of asteroids.